 Outbreaks can be treated with creams, antibiotics, or antihistamines.
 In severe cases of atopic dermatitis, doctors may prescribe pills or recommend ultraviolet (UV) light treatment at a doctor’s office or clinic.

-If you’re experiencing symptoms of atopic dermatitis, commonly referred to as eczema, schedule an allergy test with your allergy specialist today to find out if symptoms are worsened by certain allergens.
+If you’re experiencing symptoms of atopic dermatitis, commonly referred to as eczema, schedule an allergy test with an allergy specialist today to find out if symptoms are worsened by certain allergens.